wesbarnett/trappeua/README.md

 * You can choose not to use the HH-Alkane modifications by adding `define = -DNO_HHALK_MODS` to your mdp files, thus using the original TraPPE-UA force field.

-## Using Residue Template Files

 * Currently two .rtp files are included in the force field directory.
 Only a few molecules are present at the time.
-Note that you can easily create linear alkanes by specifying the end groups with residue `CH3` and the interior groups as residue `CH2`, as long as each atom has the name `C`.
+Note that you can easily create linear alkanes / alcohols by specifying the end groups with residue `CH3` and the interior groups as residue `CH2`, as long as each atom has the name `C`.

 ## Disclaimer